T. W. Shannon

-Tahrohon Wayne Shannon (born February 24, 1978) is an American banker and politician who served as a member of the Oklahoma House of Representatives for the 62nd district from 2007 to 2015.
-In a ceremony on January 8, 2013, Shannon took the oath of office to be Oklahoma's first African-American speaker of the House.
+Tahrohon Wayne Shannon (born February 24, 1978) is an American banker and politician who serves as a senior advisor on rural prosperity to USDA secretary.
+He previously served as a member of the Oklahoma House of Representatives for the 62nd district from 2007 to 2015.
+In 2013, he became Oklahoma's first African-American speaker of the House.

 Shannon stepped down as the speaker to run for the Republican nomination in the 2014 United States Senate special election in Oklahoma to succeed Tom Coburn.
 Despite Tea Party support and endorsements that included U.S. Senator Ted Cruz of Texas and former Alaska Governor Sarah Palin, Shannon lost the Republican nomination for the Senate to U.S. Representative James Lankford by almost 20 points.

 In March 2022, Shannon announced that he was running in the 2022 United States Senate special election in Oklahoma to succeed the retiring Republican Jim Inhofe.
 He was defeated by U.S. Representative Markwayne Mullin in the Republican primary by more than 26 points.